Randomized LU Decomposition: Randomized LU

-We now prove that Algorithm \ref{alg:fast_randomized_lu} approximates the LU-factorization and provide an error bound. \begin{theorem} Given a matrix $A$ of size $m\times n$.
-Then, its fast randomized LU decomposition in Algorithm \ref{alg:fast_randomized_lu} with integers $k$ and $l$ ($n,m \geq l \ge k$ sufficiently large) satisfies:
+We now prove that Algorithm \ref{alg:fast_randomized_lu} approximates the LU decomposition and provide an error bound. \begin{theorem} Given a matrix $A$ of size $m\times n.$ Its fast randomized LU decomposition in Algorithm \ref{alg:fast_randomized_lu} with integers $k$ and $l$ (where $n,m \geq l \ge k$ sufficiently large) satisfies

 with probability not less than $1-3\frac{1}{\beta k}$ where $\beta>1$ is a constant. \end{theorem}

 The proof of Theorem \ref{trm:fastRand_lu_err} uses Lemmas \ref{lem:SRFTerrbnd}-\ref{lem:ARTminAbound}.